better-internet/radworks-docs/docs/get-involved/community.md

 GitHub

 All Radicle development is open-source and public by default.
-The radicle-dev GitHub is consistently active and is the best place to see what the team is working on.
+The radicle-dev GitHub account is consistently active and is the best place to see what the team is working on.

 [github.com/radicle-dev](https://github.com/radicle-dev)